DontBelieveMe/GeneEngine/README.md

 ### What is this repository for? ###

-A Multiplatform, custom written OpenGL game engine, designed for ease of use and speed.
+A Multiplatform, custom written OpenGL game engine, designed for ease of use and speed

+Currently supported platforms:
+  - Windows
+  - Linux
+Plans for future platforms
+  - Android
+  - Mac
+  - iOS

 Version: (Prealpha) 000